shasti86/python-atlassian-test/README.md

 FUTURE ENHANCEMENTS
 ===================
-To build a nice UI (using AngularJS or JINJA2 with Bottle API) to display the real time chat reports with MongoDB as the backed data store.
+There is a possibility to build a decentUI (using AngularJS or JINJA2 with Bottle API) to display the real time chat reports with MongoDB as the backed data store.

 CONTACT
 =======